thefish2191/Add-Items/Resources/UserTemplates/UserDefinedTemplates.md

 ![languageEntry](Images/LanguageEntry.gif)

-The templates property is quite important because it holds all the templates, in the previous example we added only one, but let's add another one:
+The templates' property is quite important because it holds all the templates, in the previous example we added only one, but let's add another one:

 - Add a comma at the end of the `main` obj and start typing `itemTemplate` as shown in the following gift